MilanSuri/OrderBook/README.md

 - **Event-Driven Architecture:**
   - Commands are processed based on events, providing flexibility to extend the system with new events in the future.

+-**API-Verification**
+  -Verifies stcok tickers with an API to ensure they are real tickers.

-- **Order History Tracking:**
+- **Order History Storage**
-  - All orders are tracked in history, allowing you to view or remove orders by their unique ID.
+  -Adds new orders to an sqlite database.